EricNohara/CS-611-Assignment-3/README.md

 - TurnBased.java: Interface defining methods for a game that is turn based.
 - Game.java: Abstract class defining fields and methods any kind of game must have.
 - BoardGame.java: Abstract class defining fields and methods for board games.
+- ConsecutivePiecesGame: Abstract class defining fields and methods for board games that require getting n pieces in a row to win.
-- TicTacToe.java: Child of BoardGame, defines methods with TicTacToe game loop.
+- TicTacToe.java: Child of ConsecutivePiecesGame, defines methods with TicTacToe game loop.
-- OrderAndChaos.java: Child of BoardGame, defines methods with OrderAndChaos game loop.
+- OrderAndChaos.java: Child of ConsecutivePiecesGame, defines methods with OrderAndChaos game loop.
+- SuperTicTacToe.java: Chile of ConsecutivePiecesGame, defines methods with SuperTicTacToe game loop, keeping track of a 3x3 board of TicTacToe games.
 - GameHistory.java: Abstract class defining fields and methods to store the history of any game.
 - BoardGameHistory.java: Stores the full history of game with data specific to BoardGame.